Robbert Dijkgraaf: Work

 In 1992, he was appointed professor of mathematical physics at the University of Amsterdam, a chair he held until 2004, when he was appointed distinguished professor at the same university.

 From 2008 to 2012 he was president of the Royal Netherlands Academy of Arts and Sciences.
 He was elected as one of the two co-chairs of the InterAcademy Council for the period 2009 to 2013.

-Starting 2012, Dijkgraaf became the director of the Institute for Advanced Study, an independent academic institution located in the town of Princeton, New Jersey.
+Starting in 2012, Dijkgraaf became the director of the Institute for Advanced Study, an independent academic institution located in the town of Princeton, New Jersey.
 On that date, he stepped down from his position as president of the Royal Netherlands Academy of Arts and Sciences.

 He has served on numerous boards including at the Teylers Museum and the NEMO Science Museum.

 He regularly appears on Dutch television and has a monthly column in the Dutch newspaper NRC Handelsblad.

 Political career

-Since 10 January 2022, Dijkgraaf has been serving as the Education Secretary in the Dutch government.
+Starting on 10 January 2022, Dijkgraaf served as the Minister of Education in the Dutch government.
+He introduced the Balanced Internationalisation Act in the House of Representatives in 2024.
+This bill would allow colleges and universities to limit the number of foreign students they accept, and it would enforce stricter regulations on using the Dutch language in academic studies.
+Dijkgraaf's term as minister ended on 2 July 2024, when the Schoof cabinet was sworn in.